Efficient separable filters for associative operations

 In-place version

-The localfilter! method implement the in-place version of the van Herk-Gil-Werman algorithm:
+The localfilter! method implements the in-place version of the van Herk-Gil-Werman algorithm:

 Examples

-The in-place morphological erosion (local minimum) of the array A on a centered structuring element of width 7 in every dimension can be applied by:
+The in-place morphological erosion (local minimum) of the array A on a centered structuring element of width 7 in every dimension can be done by:

 The local average of the two-dimensional array A on a centered moving window of size 11×11 can be computed as: